 - Hennepin County and the YMCA provide essential support services to help families succeed.

 One more key partner: Minneapolis rental property owners willing to offer homes to families in need.
 If this describes you, get in touch with MPHA: OwnerOutreach@MplsPHA.org

 Where is the funding coming from?

 As proposed by Mayor Jacob Frey and passed by the Minneapolis City Council in the 2019 city budget, the city will provide $3.5 million annually toward rental assistance payments.
 MPHA will provide $1.4 million, plus funding to support administration of the program.
 This essential city funding allows Stable Homes to serve many more families than MPHA could reach alone, and support from the other partners will maximize the chances for family success.
-The joint city/housing authority funding model makes Stable Homes, Stable Schools a pioneering effort nationwide in both scale and approach.
+The scale of the program and the joint city/housing authority funding model makes Stable Homes Stable Schools a pioneering effort nationwide in both scale and approach.